ruby-processing/JRubyArt/README.md

 A suitable version of ruby (MRI `ruby 2.3+` or `jruby-9.2.8.0`) to download gem.

 `open-jdk11.03+` currently FX2D is not included.
 Currently you can ignore `illegal reflective access` warnings, [see here how to suppress them][warnings].
+There may be a linker issue with P2D or P3D sketches with stock openjdk with some linux distros, in which case you might find [Adopt open jdk binaries][adopt] will work for you.

 ## Configuration